View Tracy Langenwalter's Obituary on PostRegister.com and share memories

 Tracy had a great sense of humor and enjoyed philosophizing.

-Tracy is survived by his loving wife, Kathy Langenwalter of Idaho Falls, ID; daughter, Chay (Brent) Colborn of Idaho Falls, ID; mother, Maxine Smith of Boise, ID; brother, Martin Langenwalter of Boise, ID; and grandson Caleb Colborn.
+Tracy is survived by his loving wife, Kathy Langenwalter of Idaho Falls, ID; daughter, Chay (Brent) Colborn of Idaho Falls, ID; mother, Maxine (Gary) Smith of Boise, ID; brother, Martin Langenwalter of Meridian, ID; and grandson Caleb Colborn.

 Tracy was preceded in death by his father, Arthur Langenwalter, and sister, Shelly Langenwalter.